CodeWizardRakesh/Hand-Written-Number-Recognition/README.md

   - We call it Artificial Intelligence.
   - This is achieved by Deep Learning, which is a subset of Machine Learning.
   - It also involves Computer Vision.
+-**This is a simple project which uses computer vision to recognize and understand the single digit number written by a Human.